-Forster's Tern has not been given a special status designation in South Dakota and no population estimate is available for this state (G. Vandel, South Dakota DNR, pers. comm.).
+The North Dakota Chapter of the Wildlife Society lists the Forster's Tern as a "watch" species (R. Kreil, North Dakota DNR pers. comm.).
+No population estimates are available, but this species is considered uncommon (Stewart 1975).
+The Forster's Tern has not been given a special status designation in South Dakota and no population estimate is available in this state (G. Vandel, South Dakota DNR, pers. comm.)

 Forster's Tern population estimates are available for the Canadian provinces of Ontario and Manitoba.
 Ontario population estimates range from 200 pairs (C. Weselow pers. comm.) to 300-400 pairs (M. McNicholl pers. comm.).
-Manitoba's most recent population estimate for Forester's Terns, based on an aerial survey, was approximately 1,100 pairs (Koonz and Rakowaski, 1985).
+Manitoba's most recent population estimate for Forster's Terns, based on an aerial survey, was approximately 1,100 pairs (Koonz and Rakowaski, 1985).

-There are several reasons for the paucity of accurate population estimates for this species.
+There are several reasons for the paucity of accurate population estimates for Forster's Terns.
 Their nests can be difficult to census because they often are spread out among emergent vegetation, requiring investigators to walk or pole a boat through areas unsuited for a motor or oars.
 The nests also may be distributed over a large wetland complex so that censusing can be very time-consuming, sometimes taking several days for a particularly large area such as Swan Lake.
-In addition, because birds may change colony sits from year to year (McNicholl 1975) it may be difficult to locate all active colonies on an annual basis.
+In addition birds may change colony sites from year to year (McNicholl 1975) making location of all active colonies difficult on an annual basis.
 Finally, Forster's Terns usually nest in colonies, but they also may nest singly or in very small groups.
 In an area with many wetlands, it is difficult to find all nesting pairs.
-In Minnesota, the Forster's Tern has been one of the leastthoroughly censused colonial waterbird species (Guertin and Pfannmuller 1985).
+In Minnesota, the Forster's Tern has been one of the least-thoroughly censused colonial waterbird species (Guertin and Pfannmuller 1985).

-Although Forster's Terns utilized a range of wetland type colonies they were most often found in Type 4 wetlands which are characterized by large stable stands of dense emergent vegetation and extensive water for foraging.
-Nests were almost always constructed on rooted cattail bases but at several lakes (e.g. Thief, Upper Rice Lake) they were located in dense stands of bulrush (Scirpus sp.).
-Our study and historical data indicate that Forster's Terns appear to select Type 5 wetlands when there are large floating mats or other suitable nesting habitat. deeper water and more open expanses of type 5 wetlands provide a large food resource and greater protection from mammalian predators.
-Two of the largest and densest colonies were found on floating cattail mats in lakes Osakis and Clearwater.
-CWBDB records show these lakes have been used many years during this century.
-The reproductive success estimate for Clearwater Lake was the highest recorded for all sites measured as well as the highest we found reported for this species.
+Although Forster's Terns utilize a range of wetland type colonies they were most often found in Type 4 wetlands which are characterized by large stable stands of dense emergent vegetation and extensive open water for foraging.
+Nests were almost always constructed on rooted cattail bases but at several lakes (e.g. Thief, Upper Rice Lake) they were located in dense stands of bulrush.
+My study and historical data indicate that Forster's Terns may prefer Type 5 wetlands when habitat conditions are favorable.
+Two of the largest and densest colonies were found on floating cattail mats in lakes Osakis and Clearwater. reproductive success estimate for Clearwater Lake was the highest recorded for all sites measured.
 MNDR CWBB records show these lakes have been used many seasons during this century.
-Despite intermittent favorable conditions these sites are susceptible to change when lake levels rise or vegetation mats are destroyed by storms as occurred between 1985 and 1986.
-When available, Forester's Terns prefer large mats of vegetation in large lakes with open water.
-Breeding success is probably very high at these sites on a periodic basis.
+Despite intermittent favorable conditions these sites are susceptible to change when lake levels rise and vegetation mats are destroyed by storms as occurred betwen 1985 and 1986.
+Therefore, it appears that, when available, Forester's Terns will select large mats of vegetation on large lakes with open water.
+These sites are probably very productive on a periodic basis.
 The middle class of wetlands is consistently used and may on average have much lower reproductive success.
 These sites appear very vulnerable to several species of predators and nest destruction by major summer storms.
 Although Forster's Terns periodically utilize small wetlands characterized by shallow water and emergent vegetation these sites appear less than ideal because of increased risk of predators, poor food base and greater sensitivity to drought.